South Devon Railway Company: Amalgamation and after

 The company was amalgamated with the Great Western Railway (GWR) on 1 February 1876; subsequent development of the SDR system is summarised here.

 Shortly after the amalgamation the London and South Western Railway (LSWR) arrived in Plymouth and a joint station was opened at North Road.
 The LSWR had long wished to reach Devon and Cornwall, but its early aspirations had been frustrated, and it was not until 1860 that it reached Exeter.
 Gradual extensions, in some cases using nominally independent promoters, resulted in its reaching Lidford (spelt Lydford from 1897) on 12 October 1874.
-The Launceston and South Devon Railway had been absorbed by the South Devon Railway in 1869, but under the terms of the L&SDR authorising Act, it was required to lay narrow gauge rails when requested by any connecting narrow gauge line.
+The Launceston and South Devon Railway had been absorbed by the South Devon Railway in 1869, but under the terms of the Launceston and South Devon Railway Act 1862 it was required to lay 'narrow gauge' rails when requested by any connecting narrow gauge line.
 Consequently, the SDR had to lay a narrow gauge rail, forming mixed gauge track, from Lidford to Plymouth, and to allow LSWR trains to run over the line.
 However the SDR managed to prevaricate and delay the actual running of the LSWR trains to Plymouth until 17 May 1876.